UPDATED May 1, 2018 at 12:37 pm:

-EDIT: Please disregard what I wrote about tickets and prices below.
-You can now get a New York Pass HERE, for one price, giving you access to over 90 attractions in NYC.
+You can now get a New York Pass HERE, for one price, giving you access to pretty much all attractions in NYC.
 It is a much better deal than buying individual tickets.

 It was a huge deal for me to visit The Big Apple the first time.
 I spent days planning ahead of time, to get the most out of my time and especially my money.
 I didn’t wanna miss a thing, and as most other people I was on a budget.
 Here is the attractions I visited and a few tips to pass on to you along with them.

 Your literally walking on acres and acres of a beautiful and peaceful park in the heart of New York City.
 You will see how the city buildings abruptly stops to make space for the grass and greenery.
 This is really a great breathing space for us tourists as well as the busybees living in New York.
 We spent hours and hours just walking around and taking it all in.
 We visited the Central Park Zoo as well, which was quite nice and not too big.
 After the visit, we went to a bar which was facing the park, so we could relax with a drink, while still watching the life in Central Park.
 Highly recommended.
 Ticket for the Zoo was $12.
 The park itself is free.

 This is a must!
 You get a ticket for the double decker bus and you can get on and off during the day as you please.
 The guide onboard will tell you about the city attractions as you pass by them.
 This is a great way to start your vacation, because you will drive by many of the big attractions and can sort out what is of interest to you and require an extra visit and what is not.
 Ticket are around $50 per person, per day.